MAAP-Project/user-metadata-form/README.md

 ## Run the app in a docker container

 Running the application using docker is a closer approximation to how the application will run in a cloud environment.
 It isolates the environment used to build and run the application.
-The application is deployed by creating and publishing a docker image to AWS Elastic Container Registry (ECR) and then the application is run as a docker container within an ECS Task.
+The application is deployed by creating a docker image and publishing it to AWS Elastic Container Registry (ECR).
+Then the application is run as a docker container within an ECS Task.

 ```bash
 docker build -f deployment/Dockerfile -t umf .